Mamen484/webapp/README.md

 To run a development server in a docker container:
 `docker-compose up -d`
 The webapp will be accessible on address http://app.shopping-feed.lan/v3/en.
+The admin app will be accessible on address http://admin.shopping-feed.lan/en.
+The operator app will be accessible on address http://operator.shopping-feed.lan/en.

 ## Running webapp for a development